NathanDennis1/Modeling-Financial-Portfolios/milestone2/readme.md

    - Divide it into 2 subtopics: Using Time series vs Not using Time Series
    - When using Time series Cross validation, we cannot use global scaling because then future data will impact past data causing optimistic results and biasness
    - When not using Time series cross validation, we can use standardization

+4. Additional Preprocessing:
+   - Before January 2023, data is the `VALUE` column of `INFOTABLE` is reported is thousands of USD.
+After that, `VALUE` is reported rounded to the nearest USD.
+If we look at previous quarters, we must preprocess the data accordingly.